 All of us have always had exactly the same amount of time at our disposal.
 We live in a world of intense time pressure, with commitments that overlap each other and all seem equally critical.
 The clock keeps ticking relentlessly, regardless of what we do or don’t do.
 Despite this, there are some who are able to pack in a productive and highly effective day into those 24 hours, while others rush about being overwhelmingly busy, but not actually achieving much!

 Mastering time management skills will get you set for success and take you the extra mile in your life.
+Advance your career in project management by enrolling in a PMP certification exam prep course.
 Here are some thoughts and time management tips to help you manage the time at your disposal.

 Plan your work for today and every day, then work your plan — Margaret Thatcher

 If you have no idea what you want to achieve during your day, then you may end up achieving nothing much at all.
 You can use Time management tools like Google email, calendar and tasks to keep everything organized.
 Apps like Remember the Milk, Evernote and Focus Booster are a great way to help you optimize your time and schedule tasks.
 Plan your day…and then set about putting your plan into action!